 - ICAO Human Performance Principles

-- Everyday factors affecting human performance
+- Changing perspectives on human performance

 By the end of this course delegates will demonstrate an understanding of the following through presentation and interactive discussion:

-- Putting into practice the practical assessment and management of Human Performance
+- Putting into practice the practical assessment and management of human performance

 UK CAA’s Strategy and Action Plan for Human Factors in Civil Aviation